momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### BUG: seems that box2d elements are not being deallocated on scene change
+Might be the entire entity or just the box2d physics part.
 #### Improve damage calculation
 Use the properties of the attack (which will be carried by the text fragment) when resolving damage dealt.
 Should happen in the resolveAttack and